Seven Church Conditions during the Church Age – Prologue

 Tiberias (A.D.
 14-37) maintained the imperial cult of emperor worship but did not actively promote it.

 Caligula (A.D.
 37-41) declared himself a god and actively promoted emperor worship with a fanatical zeal.
 In A.D.
 40, he ordered his statue to be placed in the Temple in Jerusalem.
 This would be the worst imaginable “abomination of desolation” to the Jewish people.
-The Roman governor overseeing Judea at that time realized that if he carried out this order, all of Judea would riot.
+At that time, the Roman governor overseeing Judea realized that if he carried out this order, all of Judea would riot.
 He begged Caligula to rescind his order.
 At the request of his childhood friend, Herod Agrippa I, Caligula agreed to delay the order but demanded that the governor of Judea kill himself.
 Fortunately for the governor and the Jews, the Praetorian Guard assassinated Caligula before the order could be carried out.
 (2)

 Claudius (A.D.
 41-54) maintained the imperial cult of emperor worship but did not actively promote it.
 (2)